Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 ## Shared Struggle

-* Its not the work we remember with fondness, but the camarderie, how the group came together to get things done
+* Its not the work we remember with fondness, but the camaraderie, how the group came together to get things done
 * Its about coming together during the hard times, than being there together through the good times.
 * During the hard times, you must help each other through it, rather than going alone
 * Struggles should be defined as success stories on how the team got through it